-The Samaritan left her water pot at Jacob’s well and went into the city.
-She claimed to have met a man “who told her all things that she ever did.”
-Then she asked the citizens of the community: “this couldn’t be Christ, could it?”
+The Samaritan left her water pot at Jacob’s well and went into the city claiming she met a man “who told her all things she ever did.”
+She asked the community: “this could not be Christ, could it?”

-Jesus spent two days in Sychar teaching the honest people of the community.
-The evangelist said that many Samaritans believed in Jesus and they were prime subjects for evangelization.
+Jesus spent two days in Sychar teaching the community’s honest people.
+Many Samaritans believed in Him and were prime subjects for evangelization.
 They believed initially based on the woman’s testimony.
-Women could not act as legal witnesses, but her testimony was so powerful that it transcended that cultural barrier.
+Women could not act as legal witnesses, but her testimony was so powerful it transcended that cultural barrier.
 The Samaritans enjoyed two precious days with God because they kept asking Him to stay with them.
-They realized that Jesus was their Savior of the world.
-He was their Savior too!
+They realized Jesus was the Savior of the world and their Savior too!

-The early Church noticed the success of the gospel among the Samaritans.
+The early Church noticed the gospel success among the Samaritans.